-Lunch at Cradle Mountain with Howard Smith
+Lunch at Cradle Mountain: Howard Smith

 After looking at Waldheim Chalet and listening to Howard’s interesting information about the Weindorfers we headed over to Cradle Mountain Lodge for lunch.
 The interior of this beautiful building is very warm and welcoming with log fires blazing, wood panelled walls and soft comfortable sofas and chairs scattered around.
 A place where you could easily curl up with a good book or just relax for a while.
 We sat down in the dining area of the Tavern Bar and Bistro and tucked into a scrumptious lunch while enjoying the roaring wood fire nearby.
 I had the Cradle Burger, which was more than enough to ease my hunger.
-After we ate and sat and talked for a while we went for a walk around the Lodge and spotted a platypus in one of the water holes nearby.
+After we ate and sat and talked for awhile we went for a walk around the Lodge and spotted a platypus in one of the water holes nearby.

-We also took the Enchanted Walk that starts behind the Lodge and is a 20 minute easy circular trail.
+We also took the Enchanted Walk that starts behind the Lodge and is a 20-minute, easy circular trail.
 It follows the beautiful Pencil Pine River through a wide range of vegetation and there are many opportunities for great photos.
 You may also be lucky to see a wombat or two out feeding.
 I didn’t get to see any wombats this time but there were plenty of wombat droppings around so they are definitely out and about in that area.
 Our walk ended back at the Lodge and unfortunately in no time at all we had to leave this remarkably untamed and beautiful place.

-From Cradle Mountain Back to the Coast
+Cradle Mountain Back to the Coast

 Our drive back took in Moina and along through Erriba and then onto Wilmot where we enjoyed driving past the many novelty mailboxes along the way.
 Wilmot is the town where G.J.
 Coles started his first store.
 Forth was our last town before we headed back along the highway to Ulverstone.